michael2012z/BitBible/markdown/KJV/files/Isa.md

 16. They that see thee shall narrowly look upon thee, and consider thee, saying, Is this the man that made the earth to tremble, that did shake kingdoms;

-17. That made the world as a wilderness, and destroyed the cities thereof; that opened not the house of his prisoners?opened…: or, did not let his prisoners loose homeward?
+17. That made the world as a wilderness, and destroyed the cities thereof; that opened not the house of his prisoners?

 18. All the kings of the nations, even all of them, lie in glory, every one in his own house.